 Venezuela became the first country to introduce a cryptocurrency, called the Petro, in February of 2018.
 With the Bolivar plummeting in value, the cryptocurrency was designed to circumvent U.S. sanctions to access international financing, but it has not effectively functioned as a currency.
 In fact, buying petros could also be a violation of U.S. sanctions.

-China could be the largest country to issue a CBDC in the near-term.
-According to Forbes, the country’s central bank plans to launch a state-backed cryptocurrency over the coming months.
-The government will distribute the cryptocurrency to seven institutions that would be responsible for dispersing it to the country’s 1.3 billion citizens and others doing business.
+China could be the largest country to issue a central bank digital currency (CBDC) in the near-term.
+According to Forbes, the country's central bank plans to launch a state-backed cryptocurrency over the coming months.
+The government will distribute the cryptocurrency to seven institutions that would be responsible for dispersing it to the country's 1.3 billion citizens and others doing business.

 The Marshall Islands could be another near-term country to issue a sovereign cryptocurrency after passing the Sovereign Currency Act last year.
 With 50,000 citizens spread across more than 1,000 islands, the country has relied on the U.S. dollar in the past as a currency, and regulators hope a new cryptocurrency could alleviate some of the challenges.

-Finally, Sweden’s Riksbank started exploring the idea of a CBDC back in 2017 and is pushing ahead with plans to build a technical framework for the issuance of the e-krona.
+Finally, Sweden's Riksbank started exploring the idea of a central bank digital currency (CBDC) back in 2017 and is pushing ahead with plans to build a technical framework for the issuance of the e-krona.
 The electronic currency would be either held in a Riksbank account or would be stored locally on a card or mobile phone app, enabling citizens to easily transact digitally.

 Where Do Other Countries Stand?